 On August 5, 2011, S&P lowered its long-term sovereign credit rating for the United States of America to "AA+" from "AAA."
-On August 1, 2023, Fitch lowered the United States of America's long-term foreign currency issuer default rating to "AA+" from "AAA."
-The value of shares of a fund that may invest in U.S. Government obligations may be adversely affected by downgrades of the U.S. Government's credit rating.
+On August 1, 2023, Fitch lowered the United States of America's long-term foreign-currency issuer default rating to "AA+" from "AAA."
+On May 16, 2025, Moody's lowered the United States of America's long-term issuer rating to "Aa1" from "Aaa."
+The value of shares of a fund that may invest in U.S. Government obligations may be adversely affected by any future downgrades of the U.S. Government's credit rating.